getgort/gort-guide/guide/source/sections/dynamic-command-configuration.rst

 .. absence of any additional layering) the key-value pairs that will be
 .. used for command invocations in general.
 The YAML file above could
 .. define the base layer for the ``pingdom`` bundle.
 If you don't require
-.. any room- or user-specific customizations, this is the only layer you
+.. any channel- or user-specific customizations, this is the only layer you
 .. really need to care about; in fact, you can act as though layers don't
 .. even exist.

 ..
-On top of this base, a "room" layer can be overlaid using a merge
+On top of this base, a "channel" layer can be overlaid using a merge
 .. strategy.
-Any keys in common will take their values from the room layer,
+Any keys in common will take their values from the channel layer,
 .. while any keys only mentioned in the base will take their values from
 .. that layer.
 While there is only one "base" layer, each bundle can have
-.. any number of room layers, named for a room in their chat client.
+.. any number of channel layers, named for a channel in their chat client.
 In our
 ..
-Twitter example above, we would have a "room/support" layer, and a
+Twitter example above, we would have a "channel/support" layer, and a
-.. "room/marketing" layer.
+.. "channel/marketing" layer.
 Whenever a ``twitter`` bundle command was
-.. invoked from one of those rooms, the appropriate layer would be put into
+.. invoked from one of those channels, the appropriate layer would be put into
 .. play.

 ..
 Finally, the same situation applies for "user" layers.
 If Alice should